Mirijamz/MiGIS/README.md

 Figure 8: Exemplary classification map and spatial statistics.

-•	In a further step, area statistics can also be created for the classes based on the classification map.

 •	To run the prediction and to produce the classification map one of the clipped multi-band raster (including the TL, XPL and optional RL image) is required.

 •	It is also recommended to limit the classification area as much as possible to the sample section extent by using a clipped multi-band raster (see [MiGIS 1](https://github.com/Mirijamz/MiGIS#migis-1-preprocess-ts-images)).

+•	The output classification map will be in singleband greyscale mode.
+A colorramp can be applied in the raster properties symbology tab by setting the render type to [Palleted/Unique values](https://docs.qgis.org/3.22/en/docs/user_manual/working_with_raster/raster_properties.html?highlight=raster%20symbology#paletted-unique-values).

+•	In a further step, area statistics can be calculated for all classes. based on the classification map (see output: 'Class area in m²' and 'Class area plot').

 •	The confusion matrix (see [Fig.9](https://github.com/Mirijamz/MiGIS/blob/main/Manual_figures/Confusion_exp.png)) requires a second reference (independent) training data set with identical fields as the original training data set e.g. ID, Class, Class No, identical classes and labels, but a second set of ROIs.